gumbimongezi-arch/portfolio/frankenstein-portfolio/README.md

 # Frankenstein Sibanyoni — Portfolio

-A self-contained, responsive portfolio site for Frankenstein Sibanyoni.
+A self-contained, responsive portfolio site of Frankenstein Sibanyoni.

 ## Run locally

 Open `index.html` in any modern web browser.
 No installation, framework, server, or build command is required.

-## Publish with GitHub Pages

-1. Create a new GitHub repository.
-2. Upload all files and folders in this directory, including `assets/`.
-3. In the repository, open **Settings → Pages**.
-4. Select **Deploy from a branch**, choose `main`, and choose the `/ (root)` folder.
-5. Save.
-GitHub will provide the public portfolio URL.

 ## Structure